United States administrative law

-United States federal administrative law encompasses statutes, common law, and directives issued by the Office of Information and Regulatory Affairs in the Executive Office of the President, that together define the extent of powers and responsibilities held by administrative agencies of the United States government (both executive branch agencies and independent agencies).
-The executive, legislative, and judicial branches of the U.S. federal government cannot always directly perform their constitutional responsibilities.
-Specialized powers are therefore delegated to an agency, board, or commission.
-These administrative governmental bodies oversee and monitor activities in complex areas, such as commercial aviation, medical device manufacturing, and securities markets.
+United States administrative law encompasses statutes, regulations, judicial precedents, and executive orders that together form a body of law defining the powers and responsibilities held by administrative agencies of the United States government, including executive departments and independent agencies, and agencies operating at state and local level.
+The field of administrative law also includes the procedures which agencies must observe in rulemaking and adjudication.
+Because Congress, the president, and the federal courts have limited resources and cannot directly address all issues, specialized powers are often delegated to a board, commission, office, or other agency.
+These administrative agencies oversee and monitor activities in complex areas, such as commercial aviation, medical device manufacturing, and securities markets.
+Administrative law is the body of law that sets the procedural foundation for those agency activities.

-Justice Stephen Breyer defines administrative law in four parts.
-Namely, the legal rules and principles that: (1) define the authority and structure of administrative agencies; (2) specify the procedural formalities employed by agencies; (3) determine the validity of agency decisions; and (4) define the role of reviewing courts and other governmental entities in relation to administrative agencies.
+Former Supreme Court Justice Stephen Breyer has defined the legal rules and principles of administrative law in four parts: (1) define the authority and structure of administrative agencies; (2) specify the procedural formalities employed by agencies; (3) determine the validity of agency decisions; and (4) define the role of reviewing courts and other governmental entities in relation to administrative agencies.
+Another common taxonomy divides administrative law into three big topics: rulemaking, adjudication, and judicial review.